 Handout 4 – Recycling and Materials Management

-The Recycling and Materials Management Section (RAMMS) promotes recycling programs and helps expand recycling infrastructure.
-RAMMS works closely with Waste Reduction partners (WRP) to identify and implement waste reduction and recycling efforts by commercial, institutional and industrial generators providing critical material supply to manufacturers, reducing dependence on landfills and saving natural resources.
+The Recycling and Materials Management Section (RMMS) promotes recycling programs and helps expand recycling infrastructure.
+RMMS works closely with Waste Reduction partners (WRP) to identify and implement waste reduction and recycling efforts by commercial, institutional and industrial generators providing critical material supply to manufacturers, reducing dependence on landfills and saving natural resources.